Veupix/godot-gpt.gdscript/README.md

 4. add/remove languages _(`0_Global/Accets/Locale` and `Projcet Settings -> Localization -> Translations`)_
 5. add functionality for the `Main Menu` scene
 6. add functionality for the `Game Menu` scene
-7. change `Game` scene and make your own game logic!
+7. change `Game` scene, make your own game logic and logic of `Joystick` controller!
 8. expand the game translations _(`0_Global/Accets/Locale`)_

 #### Additionals for License: